OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

 Self-service of registrations is available for registrations that use the following scopes.

 - **Test Users**: The registration request is auto-approved for your test users you specify.
 This will enable actionable emails from your service sent to test users.
-- **Organization**: This registration request will be sent to your organization's administrators with **Exchange administrator** or **Global administrator** permissions.
+- **Organization**: This registration request will be sent to your organization's administrators with **Exchange administrator** permissions.
 Any administrator with those permissions receive an email with submission details and will be able to review and approve your request.
+If no users have the **Exchange administrator** role assigned, users with the **Global administrator** role will receive this email instead.

 Once the submission is approved, whether auto-approved or by your administrator, it will take up to an hour for the registration to take effect.